youyanggu/covid19_projections/about.md

 In essence, their model is based on fitting a mathethetical curve rather than a real world simulation, so some of their projections do not pass what we call the "common sense test".
 Below are a few examples.

-As scientists, we update our models as new data becomes available.
-Your model is going to make wrong predictions, but it's important that you correct them as soon as new data shows otherwise.
-The problem with IHME is that they refuse to recognize their wrong assumptions.
-Hence, they are perpetually making the same mistake over and over again: under-projection.

 ### Sample Summary of IHME Bad Predictions

 In their April 15 model, the death toll that IHME projected will take *four months* to reach was in fact exceeded in *six days*: